Anandvp92/Resume/Readme.txt

 ## About This Repository

-This repository contains the Bootstrap, JavaScript, HTML, and CSS files necessary to render my resume using GitHub Pages.
+This repository contains the HTML, CSS, and any other necessary files to render my resume using GitHub Pages.
 Feel free to explore the code and design.

 ## How to Use